 Closer to home, the CardRatings.com editors have gone through and rated cards in the following categories, among others:

 - Best rewards credit cards

 - Best gas cards

-It is one thing to know what others think are the best cards, it is another to find the card that's right for you.
+It is one thing to know what others think are the best credit cards, it is another to find a card that's right for you.
 Here's how to narrow down the list.

 - Pick your rewards: Let's start with the fun part: how do you want to be rewarded?
 Do want cash -- typically awarded as a statement credit -- or do you plan to travel and want to earn miles toward free flights?
 Other cards may reward you with points that can be redeemed for hotel visits, gift cards or merchandise.

 - Determine how the rewards are calculated: Next, figure out how you are going to rack up those points, miles or cash.
 Do you get a flat amount per dollar spent or are there bonuses for certain types of purchases or merchants.
 Are those bonuses fixed or do they change every month or quarter?